3/4 Class: Ages Three to Four

 Through an integrated approach, children have experience in oral language, asking and answering questions about a text, retelling familiar stories and telling own stories, singing and reciting the alphabet, phonological and phonemic awareness and handwriting.

-In the PYC, the teachers recognize, foster, and challenge children’s natural curiosity and innate sense of inquiry.
+In the Program for Young Children, teachers recognize, foster and challenge children’s natural curiosity and innate sense of inquiry.
 Children and teachers work collaboratively to co-construct knowledge.
 Together, they use their senses and scientific equipment to observe, hypothesize, experiment, and analyze to establish science as an exciting, useful, and enjoyable way to learn and relate to the world.

 In the classroom and beyond, children explore and experiment with the properties of building materials, respond to “what if” questions asked by teachers, sketch objects and communicate findings in familiar and unfamiliar places, and engage with care, respect and curiosity the outdoor environment.